 How to Join and Information for Members

-Our SAC Consulting Veterinary Services have operated a network of veterinary diagnostic laboratories throughout Scotland for many years.
+Our SRUC Veterinary Services have operated a network of veterinary diagnostic laboratories throughout Scotland for many years.
 Close links have been forged between our vets, farmers and vets in practice throughout Scotland, Ireland, England and Wales.

 We have a team of vets with considerable practical experience of cattle diseases and we believe we can provide you with the best advice available.